XPixelGroup/DepictQA/README.md

     For the calculation of GPT-4 score:
     - `--save_path` (str, required): _*.json_ path to save the evaluation results including scores and reasons.

+## Inference and Evaluation of SRCC / PLCC Results (Voting Method)

+We provide scripts to infer and evaluate the SRCC / PLCC results on the KADID10K and TID2013 datasets.

+- cd the experiment directory: `cd experiments/MBAPPS`.
+- run the inference script: `sh infer_srcc_plcc_voting.sh id_of_one_gpu`.
+- run the evaluation script: `sh eval_srcc_plcc_voting.sh`.

 ## Acknowledgement